purescript-contrib/pulp/README.md

   - test/
 ```

 `pulp` works by convention.
-It expects all projects to contain a
+It expects all projects to contain a manifest file
-`bower.json` file, which is needed for package management (which, in
+for package management (usually `bower.json`, since package management in
-PureScript, is handled by [Bower](http://bower.io/)). `pulp` itself
+PureScript is usually handled by [Bower](http://bower.io/)).
-currently doesn't use this file for anything other than figuring out
-where the project root is.

 Your project source files go in the `src` folder.
-Your test files go
+Your test files go in the
-in the `test` folder.
-Project dependencies will be installed under the
+`test` folder.
+Project dependencies will be installed under the Bower standard
-Bower standard `bower_components` folder, and are expected to have the
+`bower_components` folder, and are expected to have the same basic `src`/`test`
-same basic `src`/`test` structure.
+structure.
 That's all there is to a `pulp` project.

 We employ the `purescript-` prefix as a convention to identify PureScript
 projects when they're used as dependencies.
-You're welcome to call your
+You're welcome to call your project
-project anything you like, but without the `purescript-` prefix it won't
+anything you like, but without the `purescript-` prefix it won't be picked up
-be picked up by `pulp` as a dependency when installed through Bower.
+by `pulp` as a dependency.

 ### What if I need something a bit more complicated?